Ubuntu 20.04’s Release Date and Schedule

 Better ZFS support

 If you’d like to use the ZFS file system, it will be easier then ever with the new release.
 There are a plethora of advantages by using ZFS.

 Amazon web launcher removed in the Desktop version

 The launcher was pretty much useless and users usually removed it after installing a fresh Ubuntu.
 It’s basically an affiliate link to the Amazon website with nothing else to offer.

 New wallpapers, Unicode 13 support, better support for gaming…There will likely be more new features and changes in the new release.
 We’ll regularly update this page with more information.

 Download Ubuntu 20.04

-You can already download the daily builds of 20.04 using this link (64-bit version, .iso)
+You can already download the beta of 20.04 using this link (64-bit version, .iso)

 Once there’s a download available for a different release, we’ll update this page with a link.